Chatham & Clarendon Grammar School: Option Subjects

-All students by default will take the Higher Tier option of their GCSE course, if applicable, but for struggling students the Foundation Tier option is made available to them.
+All students by default will take the Higher Tier option of their GCSE course, with the Foundation Tier option available.

-When Students select their option subjects, they have four options (Language Option, Option 1, Option 2, and Option 3).
-The language option must be either French or Spanish, and there must be a humanity subject in Options 1 - 3 (Geography, History, or Religious Studies).
-Students are also able to take both French and Spanish if they wish, by indicating so in the Language Option and in one of Options 1 - 3.
+Students must select four options, including at least one language and at least one humanities subject (Geography, History, Religious Studies).

-Key Stage 5 (Years 12-13)
+Key Stage 5 (Years 12–13)

 The Sixth Form at this school offers 25 A-Level courses and 6 vocational courses.
-Sixth Form students generally tend to study three courses, however do have the option to take more.
+Sixth Form students may choose to study 3 or 4 courses.